Stefano Langone: 2011-2015: Record deal and debut album

+Langone's second single "Yes to Love" was released on February 12, 2013.
+Langone performed "Yes to Love" on American Idol on April 25, 2013.

 Langone released a single "Lemon Squeeze", produced by a new label SpeakerMind Productions, on October 17, 2014.
-He released another single, "Fill My Cup", on February 17, 2015.
-This single was supposed to be followed by Langone's debut, Obsession, later that year.
+He released another single, "Fill My Cup," on February 17, 2015.
+This single was supposed to be followed by his debut, Obsession, later that year.
 Obsession was ultimately released a year later as a five-track EP.

-As an independent artist (2015-present)
+2015-present: As an independent artist

-Following the end of his recording contract, Langone began to perform covers for popular songs including Adele's, "All I Ask" On February 29, 2016, and Tevin Campbell's, "Can We Talk" on March 25, 2018.
-Following the release of these covers, Langone began to collaborate with Scott Bradlee's postmodern Jukebox to perform a number of covers, these included briefly reuniting with his former American Idol compatriot Pia Toscano to perform a duet of Andrea Bocelli's "The Prayer" (Celine Dion and Andrea Bocelli song) on August 3, 2017, he also covered Ed Sheeran's, "the Shape of you" on June 21, 2018, followed up a year later with The Jonas Brothers, "Sucker" on June 21, 2019.
+Following the end of his recording contract, Langone collaborated with Postmodern Jukebox to perform a number of covers, including with Pia Toscano to perform a duet of Andrea Bocelli's "The Prayer on August 3, 2017, alone covered Ed Sheeran's "The Shape of You" on June 21, 2018 and with the Jonas Brothers on "Sucker" on June 21, 2019.